JeffDeCola/jeffCoin/README.md

 * Creates a jeffCoin Address from the ECDSA Public Key _(Just like bitcoin)_
 * ECDSA Digital Signature Verification
 * Mining uses Proof of Work (PoW)
+* Transaction as stored using the unspent transaction output model

 What jeffCoin does not have,